How To Manage The Stress Of Going To College

 Take Care of Yourself in College

 1. Give yourself some time: It’s normal to feel uncertain when you first start college.
 Take it one day at a time.
-Do not let others pressure you into doing things that make you feel anxious and uncomfortable.
+Do not let others pressure you into doing things that make you feel anxious.

 2. Prioritize self-care: Make sure you’re eating well, taking regular breaks, and being active.
 Monitor your drinking when you’re at different parties and do not rely on drugs and alcohol to relieve your stresses and anxieties.

 4. Learn how to manage your studies: Most college classes involve writing many papers and a lot of studying.
-The key is to learn to take things one step at a time and using your time management skills to stay on top of things.
+The key is to learn to take things one step at a time and use time management skills to stay on top of things.
+If you’re swamped with work, you might be able to get an extension on an assignment by explaining your situation to your professor.

 You Have Options